 What is the meaning of a bucket list?

-The rationale behind creating a bucket list is to have a defined list of experiences you would like to enjoy in your lifetime.
-For this article’s sake, the bucket list we have created is simply a list of things for you to do while living in Hong Kong.
+The general rationale of creating a bucket list is to have a defined list of experiences you would like to enjoy in your lifetime.
+However, in this article, we have created a list of things for you to do (bucket list) while living in Hong Kong.
 Start ticking off these bucket list items before it’s too late.

-I’m leaving Hong Kong; what should I do one last time?
+Hong Kong bucket list; what should I do one last time?

 If you’re getting ready to leave Hong Kong, here is a list of places that are worth going back to one last time.

 - Visit your favorite beach once more: let the sun caress your skin and nature feed your eyes.
-If we are to pick for you, we will surely go for Ham Tin Wan’s beach at Tai Long Wan in Sai Kung because of the soft and clear powdered sand.
+If we are to pick for you, we will go to Ham Tin Wan’s beach at Tai Long Wan in Sai Kung because of the soft and clear powdered sand.

 - Sham Shui Po: Enjoy one of the city’s most vibrant and eclectic neighborhoods.
 Sham Shio Po has numerous well-known markets.
 The vibe is quintessential Hong Kong.
 Find some fabric so that you can get a new garment made to remind you of your time in Hong Kong.